UniBuc-DITC/osTicket/README.md

 docker-compose up
 ```

-This starts a container with an Apache server and a container with a MySQL database.
+This starts a container with an Apache web server and a container with a MySQL database.
 You can access the local instance at `http://localhost:8080`.

 Make sure you specify the following database settings: